Skip to content

 Embedding sustainability into every part of our business

-Unilever’s Global Sustainability Team, led by our Chief Sustainability Officer, set the strategic direction of our sustainability strategy and manage sustainability matters with the Board and ULE.
-They are also responsible for Unilever’s sustainability advocacy and partnerships strategy, working with key stakeholders across the business to deliver this.
+Unilever’s Global Sustainability Team is led by our Chief Corporate Affairs and Communications Officer and our Global Head of Sustainability.
+They set the strategic direction of our sustainability strategy and delivery of our sustainability targets, with oversight from the Board’s Corporate Responsibility Committee and ULE.
+They are also responsible for Unilever’s sustainability advocacy strategy and partnerships, working with key stakeholders across the business to deliver this.

-Sustainability experts across our business are responsible for the delivery and implementation across our four sustainability priorities – including dedicated sustainability teams in Finance, R&D, Customer Operations, Supply Chain and Business Operations who support on delivery.
+Responsibility for the delivery and implementation across our four sustainability priorities is integrated into the roles and remit of multiple teams across the business.
+This includes dedicated sustainability teams in global functions such as Finance, R&D, and Supply Chain, as well as within our Business Groups and Markets who also play a key role in delivery.
 For more on how we are embedding sustainability see news and features which regularly showcases the people behind our sustainability priorities.

 Using external stakeholder insights